TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 - The `capacity` is the total number of buckets we currently have.
 Keeping track of this will let us know if our map has reached a certain threshold aka `load factor`,

 - The `load factor` is a number that we can assign our hash map to at the start.
 It's the factor that will determine when is it a good time to grow our buckets, for example a load factor of `0.75` means our hash map will need to grow its buckets when the capacity reaches 75% full.
 Setting it too low will consume too much memory by having too many empty buckets, while setting it too high will allow our buckets to have many collisions before we grow them.
-Usually a good balance of `0.75 to 1` is used.
+Hash map implementations across various languages use a load factor between `0.75` and `1`.

 ### Computation complexity